DecipherOne/containmentUnit/README.md

 ps_enabled = false
 static_version = 1.0

-(These are the db settings, you can specify a password, set the port, these defaults should work out of the box.)
+(These are the db settings, you can specify a password, set the port, these defaults should work out of the box.But if deploying to a public environment, you will want to change these settings for security reasons.)

 mongo_host = localhost
 mongo_port = 27017